unclehowell/datro/static/library/COLLABORATE.md

 ### New Document
 In the case of a creating a completely new document, you can run the 'sphinx-quickstart' command.
-After this quickstart wizard is completed, an auto-rebuild.sh and rebuild.sh script file should be copied in from the '_source-file' directory, remembering to remove the '-master' from the title and giving the file write permission 'chmod +x'

-Alternatively you can just copy/clone an existing sphinx document directory.
+But it's faster to clone a draft document and taylor it
+After this quickstart wizard is completed or you've cloned another doc as the template don't run auto-rebuild.sh or rebuild.sh
+First make sure all dependancies are installed (install will be included in the rebuild.sh to allow skipping this manual step)
+Next edit the conf.py according.
+Paying particular attention to include the following:

+      ~~~

+      language = "en"                # sets default language to english
+      locale_dirs = ['locales']      # labels the directory which will store the `.po`/`.pot`/`.mo` files (the files you edit to parallel the text in alternate languages)
+      gettext_auto_build = True      # actually produce alternate languages during the rebuild/compile e.g. produces this `source/locales/{2letter language code}/LC_MESSAGES/docs.po`
+      gettext_compact = "docs"       # without this you get a corresponding .po`/`.pot`/`.mo` file for each `.rst` file e.g. intro.rst > intro.po --
+      today_fmt = 'May 02, 2021'     # if hashed out the date appended in the published PDF will be the date of its rebuild/compile.
+                                     # by default we leave this set to the date of the last publication, so we can run new rebuild.sh releases,
+                                     # without having to follow the semantic changelog/archive protocol, required when re-releasing a document.
+                                     # One exception to this rule.
+It's best to follow the full changelog/archive protocol in the even the file path changes.
+                                     # The protocol is explained elsewhere in this document e.g. copy /latest/* to /0-0-x/, copy /latest/latex/*.pdf to datro.world/wayback/, `make clean` 0-0-x, update latest/source/conf.py & olderversion.csv and recompile

+      ~~~

-Remember in both cases to following the file structure, as explained at the top of this page.
+Remember in any case, following the file structure methodology (as explained at the top of this page).

 ### New Version
 Before a new version of a document can be produced, you must archive the current version.